pyomeca/bioptim/README.md

 ```

 At that point, it is possible to solves the program.
-Still, helping the solver is usually a good idea, so let's give Ipopt a starting point to investigate.
+Still, helping the solver is usually a good idea, so let's give ̀`Ipopt` a starting point to investigate.
 The initial guess that we can provide are those for the states (`x_init`, here *q* and *qdot*) and for the controls (`u_init`, here *tau*).
 So let's define both of them quickly
 ```python